 Bankruptcy has, unfortunately, become a fact of life for the airline industry, but even after so many of its flaws have been exposed, the collapse of Compania de Mexicana provides an illuminating insight into how an airline with links to Charles Lindbergh can be so easily felled.
 While an aggressive expansion plan, excessive costs and overcapacity provided the platform for Mexicanaâ€™s bankruptcy, brinksmanship could be the final straw.
 We need look no further than the negotiations between ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Mexicanaâ€™s Demise Does Not Hurt Mexican Aviation".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Mexicanaâ€™s Demise Does Not Hurt Mexican Aviation".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.